A new magnitude--redshift relation based on Type Ia supernovae: Results

 Fig.~\ref{fig:m_vs_z_regions} shows the Hubble diagrams for the deep-field regions.
 To constrain the parameters of the S1, S2, S4 and S5 regions, we select the $m$ and $z$ values for the SNe in these regions, along with the corresponding entries of the covariance matrix.
 Then, we replace Eq.~(\ref{eq:delta_m}) with $\Delta m_i=m_i-m(z_i,\mathbf{v}_j)$ for those SNe within the $j$-th region with parameters $\mathbf{v}_j$.
 The same procedure is applied to the S367, N147, N235, and N6 regions.
 Table~\ref{table:PD_parameters} lists the parameter constraints for the empirical relation and the flat $\Lambda$CDM and flat Pad\'e models.
 The best fits are shown in Fig.~\ref{fig:m_vs_z_regions}.

-Table~\ref{table:IC_regions} lists the IC and $\Delta_\mathrm{IC}$ values for the empirical relation and the flat $\Lambda$CDM and flat Pad\'e models.
-These values indicate that the three $m(z)$ relations perform comparably, with the empirical relation and the flat Pad\'e model best representing the Hubble diagrams for the deep-field regions of DES-SN5YR and Pantheon+ ($z<1.121$), respectively.
-Since the empirical relation does not rely on a theoretical framework or assume a flat universe, we use it to characterize the deep-field regions.
+Table~\ref{table:IC_regions} lists the $\Delta_\mathrm{AICc}$ and $\Delta_\mathrm{BIC}$ values for the empirical relation and the flat $\Lambda$CDM and flat Pad\'e models.
+These values indicate that the three $m(z)$ relations provide comparable fits to the Hubble diagrams in the deep-field regions.
+Since the empirical relation is purely phenomenological and its parameters, uncertainties, and confidence contours can be computed analytically (Sect.~\ref{sec:emprical_relation}), we use it as a convenient parametrization to characterize the deep-field regions.

-Fig.~\ref{fig:a_vs_b_regions} shows the confidence contours and the marginalized distributions for $\mathcal{M}$ and $b$ for the eight deep-field regions.
+Fig.~\ref{fig:a_vs_b_regions} shows the confidence contours and the marginalized distributions for $\mathcal{M}$ and $b$ for the deep-field regions.
 The $b$ values are consistent within 1.6\,$\sigma$.
-When accounting for the 0.04\,mag offset between the selection bias corrections in DES-SN5YR and Pantheon+, the $\mathcal{M}$ values are consistent within 1.6\,$\sigma$.
+When accounting for the 0.04\,mag offset between the selection bias corrections in DES-SN5YR and Pantheon+, the $\mathcal{M}$ values are consistent within 1.6\,$\sigma$, in agreement with isotropy.
 Similar results are obtained when comparing the parameters of the flat $\Lambda$CDM and flat Pad\'e models, where the differences in $\mathcal{M}$, $\Omega_M$, and $q_0$ are no more than $1.7\,\sigma$, $1.5\,\sigma$ and $1.7\,\sigma$, respectively.

-Therefore, there is no evidence that the Hubble diagrams of the eight deep-field regions depend on their angular coordinates.
-This result is consistent with an isotropic universe.
+To test whether fitting the S1, S2, S4, and S5 regions with different parameters for each region (eight parameters in total) provides a significantly better fit than an isotropic fit (two parameters for all regions), we perform a likelihood ratio test (LRT).
+The test statistic $\lambda = \chi^2_\mathrm{min,iso}-\chi^2_\mathrm{min}$, where $\chi^2_\mathrm{min}$ is the value for the model with eight parameters (listed in Table~\ref{table:IC_regions}) and $\chi^2_\mathrm{min,iso}$ is the value for the isotropic fit, follows a $\chi^2$ distribution with six degrees of freedom \citep{Wilks1938}.
+Fitting the empirical relation, we obtain $\chi^2_\mathrm{min,iso}=1451.3$, $\lambda=8.4$, and a $p$-value of 0.21.
+For the S367, N235, N147, and N6 regions, we obtain $\chi^2_\mathrm{min,iso}=383.5$, $\lambda=6.7$, and a $p$-value of 0.35.
+In both cases, the isotropic fit cannot be rejected.
+Similar results are obtained when using the flat $\Lambda$CDM and flat Pad\'e models, where the LRT $p$-values are between 0.20 and 0.36.
+Therefore, we find no evidence for anisotropy in the Hubble diagrams of the deep-field regions.